genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 ### Return types

 By default, the returned value is serialised using the default serialiser.
-However:
+However, this is overruled if the return type specified is in the table below.

-- if the return type is in the table below, then it is handled as indicated, regardless of the `Accept` header
+If you specify a return type, the value returned will be as per the table below, regardless of the `Accept` header.

-- if the `produces` function is used, then the `Accept` header will be respected
+However, if the `produces` function is used, then the `Accept` header will always be respected.

 | Return type    | Behaviour                                    | Default Content-Type       |
 |----------------|----------------------------------------------|:---------------------------|